This article contains detailed description of synchronizing files. You may want to see simplified guide to the process instead.

 - If you happen to have the same files locally and remotely with the different timestamps, you can update them without transferring the files again.
 Use function Synchronize in Synchronize timestamps mode.

 - You can fully automate some synchronization tasks using scripting.
+There is also an extension and example script to synchronize files between two remote servers.

 Before using any synchronization feature, make sure WinSCP can correctly convert timestamps from local conventions to remote server conventions and vice versa.